 So many women are struggling to choose to stay with their children or continue working to continue their careers, and once a little girl sleeps safely in her arms, this may be a very easy choice.
 Eventually, the appeal of being an independent, successful woman began to attract many women.
 In these situations, some people will find it helpful to find books for mothers returning to work.

 Just because things may have changed does not mean you have to research blindly.
-No matter how long it has been since you last worked, books for mothers returning to work can help you meet the challenge of becoming a working mother.
+No matter how long it has been since you last worked, books for mothers returning to work can help you meet the challenge of becoming a working mom.

 Watch this video “GOING BACK TO WORK? | TIPS FOR MUMS”(5 mins 13 seconds)